broadinstitute/cromwell/README.md

 }
 ```

-In this example, standard output was redirected to the file "out".
+In this example, we specify two outputs.
+Standard output was redirected to the file "out".
 In WDL, `String` data types can be coerced into `File` data types.
+The `responseFile` will thus give us a reference to the file.
 Since the `read_string` function needs a file path to read from, it converts `"out"` to a file path and then performs the `read_string` operation.

-The output could also be defined as follows:
+## Using Globs to Specify Output

+We can use the glob() function to read multiple files at once:

 ```
-File response = "out"
+task globber {
+  command <<<
+    for i in `seq 1 5`
+    do
+      mkdir out-$i
+      echo "globbing is my number $i best hobby" > out-$i/$i.txt done
+  >>>
+  output {
+    Array[File] outFiles = glob("out-*/*.txt")
+  }
+}

+workflow test {
+  call globber
+}
 ```

+The `outFiles` output array will contain all files found by evaluating the specified glob.

 ## Using String Interpolation